ValkyriaChronicles/ValkyriaChronicles/README.md

 ### Hey, I'm an aspiring full-stack developer with a focus on JavaScript.
 - Always learning new things and reading up about latest technologies.

-- For the future, I plan on learning Python and other more back-end focused things!

 ### Currently...
 - I'm learning more about web development, but I'm more focused on the back-end.
-At the moment, I'm exploring MongoDB!
+At the moment, I'm exploring MongoDB & PHP/Laravel!

 ### Skillset!